habring/generative_variational_reg/README.md

 ```

 ## Repository Structure
-The repository is structured as follows: In the folder scripts, there are all scripts to reproduce the results from the paper.
+The repository is structured as follows: In the folder `scripts`, there are all scripts to reproduce the results from the paper.
 Details are explained in the next section.
-In the folder source, there are all function implementations:
+In the folder `source`, the used methods and other auxiliary functions are implemented:
-* `gen_reg.py` contains the implementation of the proposed generative variational regularization method.
+* `source/gen_reg.py` contains the implementation of the proposed generative variational regularization method.
-* `libjpeg.py` contains functions for the handling of JPEG data.
+* `source/libjpeg.py` contains functions for the handling of JPEG data.
-* `matpy.py` contains auxiliary functions that are used multiple times in the code as well as the implementation of the TGV regularization.
+* `source/matpy.py` contains auxiliary functions that are used multiple times in the code as well as the implementation of the TGV regularization.

 ## Reproduction of the Results
 * Run the script `demo.py` via typing